AmazingAmpharos/OoT-Randomizer/README.md

 Options to skip some sequences that only pad the time of completing the game without ever really changing between seeds have been added:

 - `no_guard_stealth`: the stealth sequence between the crawlspace into Hyrule Castle and Zelda's courtyard will be skipped.
+- `no_epona_race`: you can summon Epona with her song without racing Ingo.
 - `only_one_big_poe`: the poe buyer will give the reward after selling 1 Big Poe instead of 10.

 ## Bombchus